Quackdoc/Documentation/Installation/install-in-a-virtual-machine/advanced-qemu-config.md

 vfio-pci
 ```

-after the card is loaded into VFIO we can then load it into qemu using the below argument. the second device is because we need to passthrough any additional function devices seperately, this include audio and on some gpus USB controllers.
+After the card is loaded into VFIO we can then load it into qemu using the below argument.
+The second device is because we need to passthrough any additional function devices seperately, this include audio and on some gpus USB controllers.

 All devices in the iommu group should to be bound to the VM.